jeron-diovis/require-package/README.md

 **Default**: `false`

-Whether it is allowed for nested packages to `require` `protected` modules not only from *direct* parent package, but from any parent up to the top of three.
+Whether it is allowed for nested packages to `require` `protected` modules not only from *direct* parent package, but from any parent up to the top of tree.